- Energy-efficient living

 CFLs are cheaper and much more efficient to run than incandescent lights.
 For example:

-If you use incandescent lights to light a large room like your lounge room, you could reduce your costs by about 80 per cent by converting to CFLs.
+If you use incandescent lights to light a large room like your lounge room, you could reduce your costs by about 80% by converting to CFLs.

 If you want to use mains voltage halogen lights in the same type of room, you could be paying 4 times as much in lighting costs.